-The Porto winger believes too much was expected of the Real Madrid star in Brazil and claims his Seleccao team-mates did little to ease the pressure in the group stage
+The Porto winger believes too much was expected of the Real Madrid star in Brazil and claims his Seleccao team-mates did not do enough in the group stage

 The Seleccao were knocked out of the tournament in Brazil at the group stages after Paulo Bento's side suffered a 4-0 thrashing at the hands of Germany, a 2-2 draw against the USA and a 2-1 win in their final match against Ghana.